ramochoargv/final/models.md

 ### 4) Ensemble

 We then tried to combine the three methods above, but the end result for accuracy on the test set showed this method to be less than ideal.
-Its testing score was worse than the tuning scores of the three prevoius models.
+Its testing score was worse than the tuning scores of the three previous models.

 ```python
 all_models_tune = pd.concat([pd.DataFrame(log_model.predict_proba(X_tune_norm)[:,1]),